discocompute/examples/sdk/python_sdk_custom_docker/README.md

 	python3 main.py
 	```

 	This will prompt a selection on which Docker image to run on.
-Make sure you select the correct one or it won't run.
+Make sure you select the default_sdk one or it won't run.

 4. Check the results.